Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ## Uninstall the Module: *if you ought to do in the future...*

-Stop and disable the service and follow the steps below.

-### 1. Reset file labels
+Uninstallation of policy modules will fail or other problems will occur while;
+- Service/program is using the policy

-Uninstallation of policy modules will fail while files and directories still have the labeled which defined in the policy modules in question.
+- Files and directories still have the labels which defined or used in the policy modules

-#### For storage module
+### 1. Stop the service

+Stop the service via designated service manager; in this case, `systemd`.
+Since these modules are dedicated to the `mysvcd` service, you should also disable its auto-start, i.e., `systemctl disable mysvcd`.

+### 2. Uninstall policy module for storage

+#### 2-1.
+Reset file labels

 If you have assigned dedicated file labels (e.g., `mysvcd_var_log_t`, `mysvcd_var_cache_t`) to variable files ruled by `mysvcd_storage` module, you need to reset the labels to standard, before uninstall.